mas-bandwidth/yojimbo/BUILDING.md

     premake5 client         // build and run the client that connects to the server running on localhost

-To make this more convenient I like to alias "pm" to "premake5" in bash, so building and running test programs becomes:

-    pm test

-    pm client

-And so on, which is much less typing (I run these shortcuts a lot!)

 ## Run a yojimbo server inside Docker

 **libyojimbo** supports Docker on Windows, Mac and Linux.